Financial Reports

 BSN could not execute its mission without the commitment of our staff and volunteers.
 They allow much work to be done at very low cost.
 At the same time, BSN could not exist without the generosity of our donors without whom the infrastructure and scale of the organization could not be maintained.

-Management expenses, at 8.5% of total, consist of accounting fees, insurance premiums, office supplies, postage, and a post office box.
+Management expenses, at 12.9% of total expenses, consist of accounting fees, insurance premiums, payroll taxes, office supplies, postage, and a post office box.
 These expenses make possible the work of several part-time employees and dozens of volunteers.

 Donors and Donations